idea-statica/iom-examples/iom-steel-connections/cbfem-for-all.md

 #### The examples of using API for running CBFEM analysis from .NET applications

 Both examples use [IdeaStatiCa.Plugin](https://github.com/idea-statica/ideastatica-plugin) for running CBFEM analysis.
-They also require [installation](https://github.com/idea-statica/ideastatica-plugin) of IDEA StatiCa v 20.0 on an user's PC.
+Running this example it requires IDEA StatiCa v 20.0 (or higher) on an user's PC.
+Free trial version version can be obtained [here](https://www.ideastatica.com/free-trial).

 ### Example [ConHiddenCheckConsole](https://github.com/idea-statica/iom-examples/tree/master/ConnCalcExamples/ConHiddenCheckConsole)
 It is very simple console application example. *ConnCalculatorConsole.exe* requires the path to IDEA Statica installation directory and optionly the path to the idea connection project.
 If any project is passed the default